The Sounds of Winter at Beningbrough

 Transport yourself on a full sensory wander in the Beningbrough gardens this winter, taking in sound installations in the outdoor buildings and garden.

-Visitors last winter will have heard the sound installation from artist Rachel Sedman as part of the Oh Wise Owl exhibition.
-For winter 2018, Rachel is working with the Beningbrough team once more.
+Visitors last winter will have heard the sound installation from Yorkshire artist Rachel Sedman as part of the Oh Wise Owl exhibition.
+For this winter, Rachel has created six soundscapes inspired by Beningbrough to fire your imagination.

 Sounds of Winter: Whispering Spaces